eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/024-tasks/176-configuring_build_paths.md

 You can configure different inclusion/exclusion rules for child folders within a selected directory.
 However, you will need to exclude the selected child folder from the parent directory's Build Path and add it as a separate Build Path source folder.
 This is done to resolve any conflicts which may arise from configuring one pattern for the parent folder and another for the child.

-Source folders can be created and/or added from the PHP Build Path properties page or from PHP Explorer view.
+Source folders can be created and/or added from the PHP Build Path properties page or from Project Explorer view.

 <!--ref-start-->